Posts Tagged ‘Sexuality’

 I recently heard an interview with one of the authors of A Billion Wicked Thoughts, which applied the first objective analysis not to what people claim to consume on the internet, but to what they actually do.
 For example, far more men are attracted to women who are overweight than women who are anorexic.
 While the authors go too far in some of their conclusions, the interview did have one idea that resonated.
 The author was talking about why men fetishize things like dainty feet.
 He said, quite simply, that these are signs of femininity.
 They are things male brains — because of evolution, socialization or hormones — recognize as “this is a female; I can mate with her.”
 It is sexual signaling, no different from the bright feathers on a bird or the pheromones of an insect.

 This is probably the most sensible explanation for the breast fetish I’ve heard.
 It’s straight-forward and explains much of what the other theories don’t.
 Under this paradigm, men are attracted to anything their brains have decided is feminine.
 And breasts are just one of the easiest things to fetishize because they are such an obvious secondary sex characteristic; something women have that men don’t.
-A man can see a busty women from far away and recognize that it’s a woman.
+A man can see a busty women from far away and recognize that she’s a woman.
 There doesn’t have to be a rationality behind it.
 He doesn’t have to be thinking about her ability to lactate or anything.
 It’s just something that his brain has latched on to.

 The real beauty of this theory, however, is that it does not have to be true of all men.
 If a man associates femininity with being small and petite, or having long hair and soft skin, or having a high-pitched voice — that’s what he finds attractive.
 He can be completely indifferent to mammary glands simply because his brain does not process that as a particularly feminine trait.
 Breast fetishism would simply be part of the larger paradigm that encloses all fetishes.
 Call it the General Theory of Ogling.